Human rights & affirmative action statement

 - within 15 working days, the human rights committee of JCC will appoint a panel consisting of impartial representatives chosen from the faculty, administration, staff, or student body.

 - a hearing shall take place within 30 working days of the date the written appeal was filed at a time and place agreeable to both parties.

 - the hearing panel shall render a decision in writing to both parties within 10 working days after the end of the hearing.
 Included in the panel's decision of validity shall be a statement of recommended disciplinary action, if warranted.
 Such disciplinary action is dependent upon the nature of the violation and may vary from the minimum of a written letter describing the violation placed in the violator's file to a maximum of dismissal from the institution.

-- if the complainant, or the respondent, is not satisfied with the written decision and wishes to proceed further, he/she may take the complaint to the civil rights agency of his/her choice, or seek other legal remedies.
+- if the complainant, or the respondent, is not satisfied with the written decision and wishes to proceed further, they may take the complaint to the civil rights agency of their choice, or seek other legal remedies.